fanelenan7/people-finder/README.md

 ## What is this?
 People searching app.
 Put in the email of someone you know and you may stalk them at your leisure.
 You will be provided with a full name, photo, general location and links to all the social media profiles that they registered with that particular email with.

+You can find a deployed version of the app here: http://people-finder.surge.sh/people-finder

 ## How does it work?

 It's a React app that makes a call to FullContact API via Axios.
 You may find the API here: https://www.fullcontact.com/developer/docs/